-Article 4.4 - Teaching formats
+Article 4.2 - Teaching formats

-- All courses in the first year include lectures and compulsory classes in form of tutorials in which students meet under supervision of a lecturer to discuss course materials, coursework and work on inclass assignments.
-The only exception is the course CC1022 Cultural and Creative Industries (IBACS) /CC1023 Culturele en Creatieve Industrieën (ACW), which consists of lectures only. - Second and third year courses include lecture and compulsory classes (tutorials, seminars or workshops).
+- All courses in the first year include lectures and mandatory classes in the form of tutorials in which students meet under supervision of an examiner to discuss course materials, coursework and work on in-class assignments.
+The only exception is the course CC1022 Cultural and Creative Industries (IBACS) /CC1023 Culturele en Creatieve Industrieën (ACW), which consists of lectures only. - 2.
+Second and third year courses include lecture and mandatory classes (tutorials, seminars or workshops).

-Article 4.5 - Bachelor Graduation Project
+Article 4.3 - Bachelor Graduation Project